cloudgraphdev/cli/README.md

 }
 ```

-The output will show a list of findings like this
+The output will show a list of findings like this:

 ```graphql
 query {